hybridgroup/skynet/README.md

 🔺 `OSPREY_INSTALL`

 Env var to set the directory in which to find Osprey.
 Defaults to your same directory as Skynet.

-## 🔺 Installing Skynet

-You can use Skynet with [Docker Model Runner](https://www.docker.com/products/model-runner/) with any model that supports tool instructions.

-See [MODELS.md](MODELS.md) for a list of models that are known to support multistep actions.

-You also need to install the following:

-🔺 jq - A lightweight and flexible command-line JSON processor.

-🔺 awk - A domain-specific language designed for text processing.

-🔺 curl - A command-line tool for transferring data with URLs.

-🔺 bash - A Unix shell and command language.

-🔺 [gum](https://github.com/charmbracelet/gum) - A tool for creating interactive command-line applications.

-🔺 [osprey](https://github.com/k33g/osprey) - A lightweight Bash library for interacting with the DMR (Docker Model Runner) API.

 ## 🔺 Warning